fabianafmendes/DMSxPersonality/README.md

 # A Survey on Personality and Decision-Making in Software Engineering
 In this repository you can find details about a survey, including the survey protocol and the questionnaires in Brazilian Poruguese and English.
 Furthermore, you can have access to the collected data, including instructions about how to use it.
+All this material is available for research, teaching and study.
+We are not responsible for the results and interpretations produced in the further use of the material.

 ## Main Author:
 [Fabiana Freitas Mendes](https://scholar.google.com.br/citations?hl=en&user=E-ni6HQAAAAJ)